yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 Hardware support for stochastic sampling in AMD MI300+ GPUs collects and reports information about the kinds of instructions being issued.
 Using this hardware support, HPCToolkit monitors and tabulates the kinds of sampled instructions issued as shown in Table [8.11](#amd-issues).
 In some cycles, it is not possible to determine the kind of instruction, e.g. following a branch miss.
 For that reason, the number of `GCYCLE:ISU`, and the attribution to issue kinds, may be less than the number of `GCYCLES`.

 Hardware support for PC sampling in AMD, Intel, and NVIDIA GPUs reports the reasons that GPU instructions stall.
 Table [8.12](#issue-stall) shows the categories of stall reasons reported by HPCToolkit.
 Stall reasons available from vendor hardware are mapped into these vendor-agnostic categories.
 For instance, long scoreboard waits on Intel GPUs are mapped to generic memory stalls `GCYCLE:STL:MEM`.
-(We refer to this category as a generic memory stall as it is likely waiting for data from the memory hierarchy, but we don't know whether it is awaiting data from contant memory, texture memory, local memory, or global memory.)
+(We refer to this category as a generic memory stall as it is likely waiting for data from the memory hierarchy, but we don't know whether it is awaiting data from constant memory, texture memory, local memory, or global memory.)

 AMD's GPUs support issuing instructions to multiple independent pipelines in a single cycle.
 Hardware support for stochastic sampling in AMD MI300+ GPUs